Historical landmarks in Dallas span over 150 years of documented history, and most visitors see none of them.

 6. Fair Park

 Prepare to be awed by Fair Park, a 277-acre National Historic Landmark built for the 1936 Texas Centennial Exposition.
 It houses one of the world’s largest collections of Art Deco architecture.
 Stroll the grand esplanade past majestic, colorfully decorated buildings – it’s a dazzling trip back to the 1930s.
-(Visit in October for the legendary State Fair of Texas held here).
+Visit in October for the legendary State Fair of Texas held here, which is one of the city’s most iconic festivals in Dallas.

 Address: 3809 Grand Ave, Dallas, TX 75210